-Are brought to account at fair value plus directly attributable transaction costs at inception.
+Customer accounts are brought to account at fair value plus directly attributable transaction costs at inception.
 Customer accounts are subsequently stated at amortised cost.
 Interest and yield related fees are taken to profit and loss based on the effective interest method when incurred.